RegestaItalia/trm-docs/client/docs/examples/install.md

 ## Prerequisites

-For this demo you need to have an OnPremise development system, with a user allowed to make developments.
+For this demo you need to have an ECC/S4 development system, with a user allowed to make developments.

 You'll also need to have [trm-server](https://docs.trmregistry.com/#/server/README) installed on that system and [trm-client](https://docs.trmregistry.com/#/client/README) on your computer.